TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 ## Operator Map Types

 Lua supports overloading operators on types using [metatable methods](https://www.lua.org/manual/5.4/manual.html#2.4) such as `__add`.
-But, Javascript and Typescript do not support this.
+But, JavaScript and TypeScript do not support this.
 In order to use overloaded operators on types that support them, you can declare special mapping functions in TS that will translate to those operators in Lua.

 A common example of an overloaded operator is addition of a mathematical vector type: